Leviathan: Judaism

-the...sea monsters: The great fish in the sea, and in the words of the Aggadah (B.B.
+the ... sea monsters: The great fish in the sea, and in the words of the Aggadah (B.B.
 74b), this refers to the Leviathan and its mate, for He created them male and female, and He slew the female and salted her away for the righteous in the future, for if they would propagate, the world could not exist because of them. הַתַּנִינִם is written.
-[I.e., the final "yud", which denotes the plural, is missing, hence the implication that the Leviathan did not remain two, but that its number was reduced to one.] – [from Gen. Rabbah 7:4, Midrash Chaseroth V’Yetheroth, Batei Midrashoth, vol 2, p.
-225].